Chapter Seven

 I cringed.
 It was no secret that I had poor time management, and I'd tried my best to improve this year—especially with the new job.
 But with new cities, new routines and a bunch of new directions to follow, I was more late than on time.

 "I'm sorry about that.
-I brought you an energy drink for after the race though."
+I've brought you an energy drink for after the race though."
 I threw it to him, and he caught it with ease.
 "We'll do more of those reaction time tests after."

-I laughed.
+I laughed, nervously.
 "What do you mean?"

 He shrugged.
 "Well, you're always just standing there while I do all this hard work."